 The state of Georgia offers several free-of-charge services to the victims.
-Senior Adult Victims’ Advocate (S.A.V.A.) provides services for adults age 60 and older who are victims of abuse or exploitation by serving as a liaison between victims, social service agencies, and the court system.
+Senior Adult Victims’ Advocate (S.A.V.A.) provides services for adults aged 60 and older who are victims of abuse or exploitation by liaising between victims, social service agencies, and the court system.

 GeorgiaCares provides free health insurance counseling for Medicare and Medicaid beneficiaries.
 GeorgiaCares also reports suspected fraud in Medicare and Medicaid.

 Elder abuse cases aren’t limited to nursing home abuse.
-Elder abuse can be committed against an elderly person by any person who provides care to them.
-This can include outpatient medical staff, paid caretakers, or family members.
+Elder abuse can be committed against an elderly person by anyone who provides care to them.
+This can include outpatient medical staff, paid caretakers, skilled nursing facilities, or family members.

 Elder Care Attorney Atlanta GA

-Regardless of your situation, a qualified and compassionate elder care attorney can help you every step of the way to file a nursing home abuse claim.
+Regardless of your situation, a qualified and compassionate elder care attorney can help you immediately file a nursing home abuse claim.

-The attorneys at Conoscienti, Ledbetter & Archer are focused on getting the best outcome for their clients.
-We will fight for you and your family, regardless of whether it is an elder abuse case or other matter for a civil lawyer, or if it is a matter of criminal defense such as an aggravated assault Georgia case.
+The attorneys at Conoscienti & Ledbetter are focused on getting the best outcome for their clients.
+We will fight for you and your family, whether it is an elder abuse case or another matter for a civil lawyer, or a matter of criminal defense such as an aggravated assault Georgia case.

 Atlanta Lawyers for Nursing Home Abuse

-If you or a loved one has been affected by nursing home abuse, your best course of legal action is to work directly with an experienced, compassionate, and qualified elder abuse attorney from a respectable law firm.
+Suppose you or a loved one has been affected by nursing home abuse.
+In that case, your best legal action is to work directly with an experienced, compassionate, qualified elder abuse attorney from a respectable law firm.

-When a loved one has been hurt or killed as a result of negligent care in an Atlanta, GA, nursing home, there are few things more important than locating the right nursing home abuse lawyer.
+When a loved one has been hurt or killed due to negligent care in an Atlanta, GA, nursing home, there are few things more important than locating the right nursing home abuse lawyer.

-If your elderly family member has been living in a nursing home, not receiving the proper care, and has experienced nursing home abuse in Atlanta, GA, get in touch with us as soon as possible.
+If your elderly family member has been living in a nursing home, not receiving the proper care, and has experienced nursing home abuse in Atlanta, GA, contact us as soon as possible.